Skip to main content

 🔢 Switch (logic.switch)

-Simple routing based on exact values.
-Great for menus.
+Simple routing based on exact text.

 Configuration

-• Cases: List of strings (e.g., "Support", "Sales", "Tech").
+• Cases: List of options (e.g., "Sales", "Support").

 Outputs: